-- In Python, everything is an object: including ints, strings, functions, etc - Python types are implicit, can be queried using type - In Java, there are primitive types which are not objects (ints, doubles, booleans, chars etc) and "Object" versions of these types (Integer, Double, String, etc.) - Java requires explicit type declaration - Why would we ever want to define our own classes? - Create our own "data types" - A way to bundle (or encapsulate) related data and methods for interacting with that data in an application-specific manner
+- In Python, everything is an object: including ints, strings, functions, etc - Python types are implicit (not explicitly declared) - In Java, there are primitive types which are not objects (ints, doubles, booleans, chars etc) and "Object" versions of these types (Integer, Double, String, etc.) - Java requires explicit type declaration - Why would we ever want to define our own classes? - Create our own "data types" - A way to bundle (or encapsulate) related data and methods for interacting with that data in an application-specific manner